ikekonglp/PAD/README.md

 ## How to Train

-To train a new model, you'll need a lexicalized grammar file and gold annotations.
+To train a new model, you'll need a grammar file and gold annotations.
 The file formats are described below.

 ```
 > ./padt --grammar rules --model model --annotations parts --conll train.conll --epochs 5 --simple_features
 ```

 PADt takes the following options.